Johno-ACSLive/ACS-Messaging/README.md

 The Advanced Computing Services Messaging library allows Client/Server Communications.
 Each instance can either be a Server or a Client and supports TLS1.2 encryption.

+The Server now supports basic Access Control Rules with some further validation via a Challenge.
+Challenge needs to be less than 1KB - in most instances a GUID or something short will be used.

 ## History